A fully featured MQTT client written in ANSI standard C.

 The MQTT publish-subscribe messaging pattern requires a message broker, which is responsible for distributing messages to interested clients based on the topic of a message.
 A comprehensive list of currently available MQTT brokers and the features they support can be found here.

 There are synchronous and asynchronous variants of the API.
 The synchronous API is generally simpler to use from a programming, with I/O-related calls blocking until the operation in question has completed.
 In contrast, no calls ever block in the asynchronous API, with notifications of call results or completion being provided asynchronously via callbacks.
 The choice of API (synchronous or asynchronous) depends on the requirements of the application in question.
-From an OpenVMS perspective, it should be noted that asynchronous behaviour is achieved through the use of POSIX threads as opposed to ASTs.
+From an OpenVMS perspective, it should be noted that asynchronous behavior is achieved through the use of POSIX threads as opposed to ASTs.

 This OpenVMS port of the Paho-C MQTT API includes all functionality provided by the Open Source release, including SSL/TLS support.